Mino/MinoDB/README.md

 ```

 ###call(parameters, callback)
 Calls MinoDB API.
-Parameters should be in a following format:
+Parameters should be in the following format:
 ```javascript
 {
     "function": <FUNCTION_NAME>,